 On behalf of the British Broadcasting Corporation I would like to thank you most warmly for the help your division of the Library of Congress gave to us in connection with an important series of programs on American songs and ballads.
 This series, compiled by Mr. Alistair Cooke and broadcast to British listeners, attracted an immensely wide audience of listeners, and is considered by us to be one of the most successful series that we have ever transmitted.
 The broadcasting of such a series would have been quite impossible if it had not been for the help your Division gave us and particularly for the copies you allowed us to make of some of the valuable collection of recordings that your Library possesses.
 I wish it could be said that the governments of all countries had been as far-sighted as yours has been to record and preserve for permanent use the native songs and ballads which form the basis of the real culture of the people.

-Cooke took part in the accomplishments of the Library of Congress folksong archive in other ways as well.
+In addition to this very public involvement, Cooke took part in the accomplishments of the Library of Congress folksong archive behind the scenes.
 For example, he contributed to one of the archive’s most important early recording sessions, a long and detailed oral history of jazz pianist Jelly Roll Morton.
 During his trips to Washington to consult with Lomax about I Hear America Singing, Cooke made Morton’s acquaintance by strolling into a bar called the Music Box on U Street, where Morton was playing.
 Cooke, a blues and jazz fan since his university days, was thrilled to meet one of his idols.
 He later recalled the evening on one of his recordings:

 He was playing a sour piano in a really smelly café, the sort of place where they never serve a meal.
 Just a neon sign with two bulbs missing and a cab driver leaning up against a glass of beer.
 It was like meeting the President in a shoe-shine parlor.